Break away from the city for the natural charms of China

-In Longi, hike the beautiful rice terraces that snake through the mountains of Longsheng like giant dragons, and visit hill tribe communities while surrounded by incredible views
+In Longji, hike the beautiful rice terraces that snake through the mountains of Longsheng like giant dragons, and visit hill tribe communities to learn of a local way of living.

-Enjoy time to sit back and relax in the dramatic karst countryside of Yangshuo – immortalised in countless traditional Chinese paintings – and try the local favourite: beerfish
+Enjoy time to sit back and relax beside the dramatic karst countryside of Yangshuo.
+This region, immortalised in countless traditional Chinese paintings, is a haven of exploration.

 This trip uses a mix of transport – overnight sleeper trains, private buses and public buses.
-The trip covers a fair amount of ground to maximise experiences, so be prepared for some long journeys.
+It covers a fair amount of ground to maximise experiences, so be prepared for some long journeys.

 Train travel in China may not be entirely luxurious, but it's certainly one of the best ways to come face-to-face with the country and its people.
 It's the main form of transport for locals, so take the chance to interact.